GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 1.1 Available Dashboards

 At each level there are some dashboards available.
-Here is the list of Dashboards available in Envizi.
+Here is the list of important Dashboards available in Envizi.

 <table>
     <theader>